What to Know About Living in Youngstown, Ohio

 You will be pleasantly surprised by your golfing options in Youngstown.

-The Wick Recreation Area has Par 3 Golf Course, an 18-hole course also run by the city.
+The Wick Recreation Area has a Par 3 Golf Course and an 18-hole course the city runs.

 At public Mill Creek, play one of two 18-hole championship courses.
 Donald Ross designed these courses, which opened in 1928 and are par 70.
 The South course is flatter, while the North weaves through tall trees and natural hazards.